openstack/nova-specs/specs/rocky/approved/nova-validate-certificates.rst

   create and rebuild commands.
 The value of this parameter will need to be passed through to the signature verification step when downloading the image from glance.
 See [14].
+* Add a new notification field, 'trusted_image_certificates', to the InstanceCreatePayload and InstanceActionRebuildPayload.
+See [20].
+* Modify the control flow for booting an instance from a volume to generate a build error when certificate validation is enabled.
+* Add new policy rules to allow simple enable/disable control for certificate validation if a deployment supports features that are incompatible with certificate validation.
 * Update novaclient to support the trusted_image_certificates parameter.
 * Update novaclient to pull the value of the OS_TRUSTED_CERTIFICATE_IDS environment variable when the trusted_image_certificates parameter is not